monmima/laravel-tutorial-by-brad-traversy-step-by-step-v2/README.md

 ## Time codes

-- 38.00.
+- 00.38.00.
 Creating models.
-- 43.51.
+- 00.43.51.
 Setting up the database.
 The database was already set up in this project from the start.
-- 49.00.
+- 00.49.00.
 Using migrations.
-- 58.00.
+- 00.58.00.
 Create eloquent model.

         php artisan make:model Listing

 - 1.00.00.
 Adding static data with a seeder.

         php artisan migrate:refresh --seed

+- 1.03.00.
+Creating your own factory.
+Brad Traversy describes this as absolutely optional.

+        php artisan make:ListingFactory